Brionconroy/coffee-social-react/README.md

-## Agile Methodologie
+## Agile Methodology

 Agile principles were utilised throughout the planning and development of this project.
-The tecnoligy used in this project was github issues which were categorised into user storys, seperate out into tasks for various aspects of the project.
+The tecnology used in this project was github issues which were categorised into user stories, seperated out into tasks for various aspects of the project.
 The issues were then added into a project board through github issues as shown.